paregorios/encoded_csv/README.md

 Could that CSV file be encoded in something other than ASCII?
 No problem.

 This package provides support for reading CSV files that use arbitrary text encodings.
 It is built on top of Python's standard [csv](https://docs.python.org/3/library/csv.html) and [codecs](https://docs.python.org/3.6/library/codecs.html) packages, and it uses [Daniel Blanchard's ```chardet``` universal encoding detector](https://pypi.python.org/pypi/chardet) to guess the encoding for a file, if necessary.

+Note that ```utf-8-sig``` (UTF-8 with leading [Byte Order Mark](http://unicode.org/faq/utf_bom.html#BOM)) is supported.
+This format is used by recent versions of Microsoft Excel when the user selects "Save As ..." and chooses the "CSV UTF-8."

 ## using it